 Glenn Miller was arguably

 the most popular bandleader and musician of the big-band era and credited with more hits than Elvis.
-We were thrilled and induct him, and to have The Glenn Miller Orchestra perform at his induction into the Colorado Hall of Fame presented by Comfort Dental.
+We were thrilled and induct him, and to have The Glenn Miller Orchestra perform at his induction into the Colorado Hall of Fame.
 Make sure to visit the Hall at the Trading Post at Red Rocks to learn more about Glenn Miller (alongside other musicians) and the rich history of music in Colorado.